StianNOR/Homelab/README.md

 <br><br>
 #### 1. Download and Install Hack Nerd Font Manually.
-These commands will create the necessary font directories, navigate into them, download the font, unzip it, and refresh your font cache.
+These commands will create the font directories, download the font, unzip it, and refresh your font cache.
-(NerdFont will make it look much nicer and add allot of used symboles.)
+Nerd Fonts add nice symbols for your terminal.
 ```
-cd ~ # Ensure you are in your home directory
+cd ~                # Go to home directory
 mkdir -p .local/share/fonts
 cd .local/share/fonts
 ```